mikependon/RepoDB.NET/pages/getstarted/postgresql.md

 > Install-Package RepoDb.PostgreSql
 ```

-Or, if you are to work with the bulk operations.
+If you are to work with bulk operations ([BinaryBulkDelete](/operation/binarybulkdelete), [BinaryBulkInsert](/operation/binarybulkinsert), [BinaryBulkMerge](/operation/binarybulkmerge) and [BinaryBulkUpdate](/operation/binarybulkupdate)), then install the [RepoDb.PostgreSql.BulkOperations](https://www.nuget.org/packages/RepoDb.PostgreSql.BulkOperations) package.

 ```csharp
 > Install-Package RepoDb.PostgreSql.BulkOperations
 ```

-Once installed, call the bootstrapper to initialize all the dependencies for PostgreSql.
+Once installed, call the globalized setup method to initialize all the dependencies for PostgreSql.

 ```csharp
 GlobalConfiguration